knutaf/lavamite/README.md

 # LavaMite
-## A Twitter bot that captures lava lamps in the act of forming.
+## A Twitter bot that catches lava lamps in the act of forming.

 [LavaMite](https://twitter.com/lava_mite) is comprised of four components:
 * a lava lamp, of course